railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

    :scale: 75
    :align: center

-   *Definition of stock locations on the partner form*
+   *Definition of stock locations on the customers form*

 .. index::
    single: stock; localization